 The three books were initially recommended to us by librarians all across Ottawa for our staged reading series, Snippets.
 And no wonder.
 Darkly subversive, with deadpan humour, and rising tension that builds to almost scandalous twists at the end, each book also resonates profoundly on universally human (and childish) dilemmas about lying, stealing, injustice, revenge and ultimately, friendship, loyalty, joy and love.

 The stories are funny.
 Actions and visuals belie the words.
 Audiences know more than the characters.
 We see the characters deceive themselves and others, but we don’t judge them.
-A tiny fish who thinks he can get away with stealing a hat from a whale is defying the laws of nature, but not evil.

 Here are links to descriptions of the books on Indie Bound: